atho316/MSDS6306-Homework/README.md

 # MSDS6306-Homework
-# Contact Information:
+#### Contact Information:
   + Andy Ho
   + atho@smu.edu

-A Github repository for homeworks from MSDS6306 class.
+This is a Github repository for my homework and solutions from MSDS6306 class.